phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 ||           ||          || any debugging.                        ||          ||          |
 +------------+-----------+----------------------------------------+-----------+-----------+

-The NXP Soc support differents authentification depend on the SoC or the state of the SoC
+The NXP Soc support different authentication depend on the SoC or the state of the SoC

 * NXP i.MX6/UL/ULL and NXP i.MX8M MNP: Secret response key is supported and can be activate independent of the lifecycle

-The Secure Debug Mechanism with authentification differs between NXP and TI.
+The Secure Debug Mechanism with authentication differs between NXP and TI.

 .. image:: images/secure-jtag.png